-Carlos Luis Revete, alias "El Koki," is one of Venezuela’s most wanted criminals and leader of the “megabanda" that controls the Cota 905 and La Vega districts in western Caracas.
+Carlos Luis Revette, alias "El Koki," was one of Venezuela’s most wanted criminals and leader of the “megabanda" that controls the Cota 905 and La Vega districts in western Caracas.

-Despite facing charges for crimes including robbery, murder and drug trafficking since 2013, Revete enjoys remarkable levels of impunity.
-The non-aggression pact he has reached with Venezuelan authorities epitomizes the near-total abdication of the state in the marginalized urban districts controlled by the megabandas.
+Despite facing charges for crimes including robbery, murder and drug trafficking since 2013, Revette enjoyed remarkable levels of impunity.
+The non-aggression pact he reached with Venezuelan authorities epitomized the near-total abdication of the state in the marginalized urban districts controlled by the megabandas.

-In 2021, the relationship between Revete and the Venezuelan authorities has become steadily more hostile.
+In 2021, the relationship between Revette and the Venezuelan authorities became steadily more hostile.
 After his takeover of La Vega in early 2021, there has been a rise in large-scale operations by government forces against El Koki's gang.
 While these have led to many arrests in Cota 905 and La Vega, it is unclear if they made any real difference in weakening El Koki.
+He fled Cota 905 in mid-2021 and remained on the run until February 2022 when he was reportedly shot and killed by security forces in Venezuela's state of Aragua.

-Revete was born in 1978 and grew up in the poor districts of Caracas.
-Little is known of his life until 2013, when he was charged with the murder of Greiber Danilo Alonso Lucas in the “Los Alpes” sector of Cota 905.
-At the time, Revete is believed to have been a member of a street gang known as “Los Chiches,” and killed Alonso in response to a photo on social media of Alonso posing with an enemy of the gang.
+Revette was born in 1978 and grew up in the poor districts of Caracas.
+Little was known of his life until 2013, when he was charged with the murder of Greiber Danilo Alonso Lucas in the “Los Alpes” sector of Cota 905.
+At the time, Revette is believed to have been a member of a street gang known as “Los Chiches,” and killed Alonso in response to a photo on social media of Alonso posing with an enemy of the gang.

 Cota 905 is one of Caracas’ most violent neighborhoods, home to a plethora of urban gangs.
 The district has been subjected to years of arbitrary and violent policing, creating a profound antipathy towards the security services among its residents.
 In this context, the gangs gained social power as de facto rule enforcers of the community.